Manta-Network/docs/docs/guides/npo/ForUsers.md

-# For users: How can I mint zkSBTs
+# For Users: How can I mint zkSBTs

 ## zkKYC: zkBAB